Flam-John/Student-CRUD-API-Application/README.md

 <h3>Description:</h3>This SQL script is responsible for setting up the database and table structure for the Student CRUD application.
 <strong>It performs the following operations:</strong>

-<h4>Database Creation:</h4>
-Creates a database named student_tracker if it doesn't already exist.
-Switches the context to the student_tracker database.

 <h4>Table Creation:</h4>
 Defines the structure for the student table, which stores student records.
 <h3>Fields in the table include:</h3>